ruthyankson/hymnal/README.md

 # ONLY BELIEVE HYMNAL WEB APP

-Welcome to the Only Believe Hymnal App, a comprehensive digital hymnal designed to provide easy access to a wide variety of hymns.
+Welcome to the Only Believe Hymnal App, a comprehensive digital hymnal designed to provide easy access to a moderate variety of hymns.
 This app is built with Angular and provides features such as searching for hymns, viewing hymn details, and more.

 ## Features